 Immediate access to reliever medicines is essential.
 Pupils with asthma are encouraged to carry their reliever inhalers as soon as the parent/carer, doctor or asthma nurse and class teacher agree they are mature enough.
-Within school, the reliever inhalers are kept in the classroom in a cupboard with easy access.
-All inhalers must be labelled with the child's name by the parent/carer and in its original box.
+The reliever inhalers of younger children are kept in the classroom in a cupboard with easy access.
+All inhalers must be labelled, in the original box with the child's name by the parent/carer.
 It is the parent/carers responsibility to ensure that their child has a pump in school.

 School staff are not required to administer asthma medicines to pupils (except in an emergency), however many of the staff are happy to do this.
 School staff who agree to administer medicines are insured by the local education authority when acting in agreement with this policy.
-All school staff will let children take their own medicines when they need to and as agreed with parents in their health care plan.
+All school staff will let children take their own medicines when they need to and as agreed with parents.